CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 #### Adding an event
-Similar to adding a task, you can also add an event to dowat<br>
+Similar to adding a task, you can also add an event to Dowat<br>

 Format: `add EVENT_NAME /from START_DATE_TIME [/to END_DATE_TIME] [/desc DESCRIPTION]` <br>